xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Description</b></td>
 			<td>
-				Positioned in the sidebar, this is the first tab that displays metadata for a dataset, selected variable, or selected place.
-The display of metadata for each of these objects can be toggled using the buttons at the top left.
+				Positioned in the sidebar, the metadata for the
+				<strong>selected dataset, variable, or place</strong> is located under
+				the "Info"-Tab.
+The <strong>display can be enabled</strong> using the
+				buttons at the top left.
 When a display is enabled, the button's background appears highlighted in gray.
+				<br /><br />
-Next to the displayed metadata information, three additional buttons control the format of the metadata display.
-Depending on the selected format, the active button's background is highlighted in gray.
+				Next to the displayed metadata information, three additional buttons control the <strong>format of the metadata</strong> display.
+Depending on the selected format, the enabled button's background is highlighted in gray.
 			</td>
 		</tr>